minustehbare/spree-salecycle/README.md

 ##### Mandatory #####

+In order for SaleCycle to function correctly, the following setting must be defined: `:salecycle_client_id`.
+In the case of a multi-domain store, there will be a separate Client ID for each store.
+Data will only be submitted to SaleCycle for a store if the Client ID is configured for that specific store.

-In order for SaleCycle to function correctly, two settings must be defined: `:salecycle_client_id` and `:salecycle_app_name`.
-Both of these are defined or provided as a result of signing up with SaleCycle and must be configured before SaleCycle can receive any information being recorded.
+The Client ID(s) is defined or provided as a result of signing up with SaleCycle and must be configured before SaleCycle can receive any information being recorded.

 ##### Optional #####